bridgetownrb/bridgetown/bridgetown-website/src/_docs/template-engines/erb-and-beyond.md

 <%%= date_to_string site.time, "ordinal" %>
 ```

-These helpers are actually methods of the `helper` object which is an instance of `Bridgetown::RubyTemplateView::Helpers`.
+These helpers are actually methods of the `helper` object which is an instance of `Bridgetown::TemplateView::Helpers`.

 A few Liquid tags are also available as helpers too, such as [`class_map`](/docs/liquid/tags#class-map-tag){:data-no-swup="true"} and [`asset_path`](/docs/frontend-assets#linking-to-the-output-bundles){:data-no-swup="true"}.